PanosChatzi/Portfolio/README.md

 # Panagiotis Chatzinikolaou
-Data Analytics Engineer

 ## About
-I am a data-driven PhD graduate with strong experience in statistical programming, data analysis and visualization.
-I use tools like R, Python, SQL, Power BI, and Tableau to uncover insights and drive decision-making.
+I am a data-driven professional with strong experience in statistical programming, data analysis and visualization.
+I use tools like R, Python, SQL, and Power BI to uncover insights and drive decision-making.
 Passionate about continuous learning, I am dedicated to transforming data into actionable solutions.

 ## Education
 * PhD in Quantitative Exercise Physiology, *Aristotle University of Thessaloniki*, 2020-2024